getzep/docs.getzep.com/docs/deployment/config.md

 Note the defaults below for the embedding models and review the [Selecting Embedding Models](#selecting-embedding-models) section below for more information.

-!!! info "Anthropic does not support embeddings"

-    If configuring Zep to use the Anthropic LLM service, you must configure Zep to use the local embeddings service.

 ### Server Config